5G And NFC: Linking The Internet, Machines And Humans

 Thus, we can see that while 5G and NFC are really in different categories of communication technology and there is no reason for one to impact the other, but they could together provide a complete end-to-end link between the Internet, machines and humans.

 David Smith is a cryptographer specializing in the study of contactless payments and microtransactions, primarily in the Chinese market.
-He occasionally consults with smart card companies at Cardzgroup.com and you can also connect David in Linkedin
+He occasionally consults with smart card companies at websites like Cardzgroup.com and you can also connect David in Linkedin

 The opinions expressed in this article are those of the author and do not necessarily reflect the opinions of the NFC Forum.